-- A CAMS L2S (or higher) Competition Licence.
-A L2S Licence can be issued to you by your CAMS affiliated club.
+- A CAMS Speed Licence or higher.
+A Speed Licence can be issued to you by your CAMS affiliated club.

 - Neck to wrist to ankle clothing must be worn, eg. jeans and jumper or cotton overalls.
 Clothing and footwear of flammable synthetic material, such as nylon is unacceptable.